pbyrne84/pbyrne84.github.io/IntelliJCheatSheet.md

 use the keyboard shortcut (CMD-N or Alt-Insert)

 ![img.png](images/intellij/show-file-location.png)

+### Ctrl-Shift-F1 New in this directory (Custom binding)
+Create file in the directory of the file you are working with.
+I had forgotten about this.

+### F5 Copy the current file and give it a new name
+This allows the copy of a class to be used as a template then gutted easily.
+Using too much of this could be symptomatic of a need to refactor commonality.
+Maybe a common base class for things like tests as you can generate the test and select the base class.
+Refactoring and bunging things into traits is much less ideal, inheritance is still inheritance, and now things start to get a lot more murky as things can start to get a lot more complicated over time.

+Inheritance takes a while to show its true ugliness.
+It is highly opportunistic in design and promotes further opportunistic design.

+The **Tease apart inheritance** refactoring is quite advanced.
+It can take some people hours, other people days.
+This leads to an unneeded high-skill barrier in the project to clean it up.

+Scala doesn't really rely on inheritance in a classical sense.
+Heavy parent objects are frowned upon, but they tend to appear in tests with the habit of binding in traits to inject a lot of things into the vertical scope, breaking the ability to mentally collate what is in scope.
+I will talk about organizing tests in detail elsewhere.
+Writing a test should be as fast and fluid as writing the code when you have little knowledge of either.
+If you have to keep opening files when writing tests as the benefit of autocomplete has been depleted, then tests have started to become a boat anchor lowering velocity.

+Well-designed apis don't involve having to open the source code to use them.
+Plus, having to look at more things can lead to being mentally side-tracked from spotting things and adding more things to the todo list which gets very tiring.

+The point of this document is to get people to a level where they can do the more advanced workflows with a speed that won't get complaints/pressure.
+We often fight the pressure to do a bad job to do things fast, so the requirement is to become fast enough you have room and have confidence to push back when needed.

 ### Shift-F6 Rename
 I probably use this multiple times on everything.
 Naming is hard :)